mongodb/mongo/src/mongo/logv2/README.md

 For `attr` fields, do the following:

+#### Use camelCased words understandable in the context of the message (msg)

+The bar for understanding should be:

+* Someone with reasonable understanding of mongod behavior should understand immediately what is being logged
+* Someone with reasonable troubleshooting skill should be able to extract doc- or code-searchable phrases to learn about what is being logged

+#### Precisely describe values and units

+Exception: Do not add a unit suffix when logging a Duration type.
+The system automatically adds this unit.

 #### When providing an execution time attribute, ensure it is named "durationMillis"

-To describe the execution time of an operation, specify an `attr` name of “duration” and provide a value using the Milliseconds Duration type.
+To describe the execution time of an operation using our preferred method: Specify an `attr` name of “duration” and provide a value using the Milliseconds Duration type.
 The log system will automatically append "Millis" to the attribute name.

 Alternatively, specify an `attr` name of “durationMillis” and provide the number of milliseconds as an integer type.

-Importantly: downstream analysis tools will rely on this convention, as a replacement for the "[0-9]+ms$" format of prior logs.
+__Importantly__: downstream analysis tools will rely on this convention, as a replacement for the "[0-9]+ms$" format of prior logs.

 #### Use certain specific terms whenever possible